Intense document management processes

 STCC (Stabilimenti Tipografici Carlo Colombo), based in Rome, is the long-standing partner for the Italian Parliament (Camera dei Deputati), responsible for the management of official documents.
-STCC fulfills large parts of the process of drafting, amending, correcting and publishing Italian law – and has been doing so since 1880.
+STCC supports large parts of the process of drafting, amending, correcting and publishing Italian law – and has been doing so since 1880.
 STCC’s role in this relationship has evolved from a high-volume printer to a strategic service provider in the Parliament’s intense document management processes.

 These processes are highly sensitive.
 Precision, understanding of the law-making details, speed and a consistent high level of service are key to this relationship.
 Legal documents in the drafting, amending as well as the published stage have high demands on their exact content and form.

 Multi channel publishing of law

 The need for modernization of this process was recognized after the Parliament expressed the will to publish its laws to multiple channels including print, as formatted PDF, and online, in HTML.
-Initially, this form of publishing was done by extracting an HTML version from print-versions of the document.
-A very labour intense process, involving many semi-manual conversions and elaboration steps.
-Staff needed specialised skills that increased the costs of training while making the process dependent on specialists.
+Initially, this form of publishing was done by extracting an HTML version from print versions of the document.
+A very labor-intensive process, involving many semi-manual conversions and elaboration steps.
+Staff needed specialized skills that increased the costs of training while making the process dependent on specialists.

 This is why the Parliament and STCC have engaged in a journey to modernize the way they collaborate and publish laws.
 This meant that they have completely re-thought and re-designed the supportive processes in law making.
 All of course within the legal and formative boundaries and requirements that exist in the process.